dd9jn/rfc4880bis/crypto-refresh.md

 ## Sample EdDSA signature

-The signature is created using the sample key over the input data "OpenPGP" on 2015-09-16 12:24:53 and thus the input to the hash function is:
+The signature is created using the sample key over the input data "OpenPGP" on 2015-09-16 12:24:53 UTC and thus the input to the hash function is:

   m: 4f70656e504750040016080006050255f95f9504ff0000000c